 - a.
 Heating, Ventilating, and Air Conditioning.
 Included in the narrative is to be a discussion of the integration of the various supporting systems among themselves and within the proposed structural systems.
 Describe the methods and plans for coordinating the various supporting systems to minimize construction problems between trades/disciplines.
 Narrative of design analysis will contain the following: Criteria listings manuals, pamphlets, technical books, etc.; Design conditions used in calculations inside and outside temperatures, personnel load, outside air or ventilation requirements, U-factors, and other special conditions; Block loads for heating and cooling shall be calculated using ASHRAE-based methods.
 Use the Illinois Energy Conservation Code.
-All load calculation software must be traditionally used by the industry. - b.
+All load calculation software must be traditionally used by the industry.
+Include narrative providing supporting information (e.g. energy models) showing compliance with LEED requirements and the EUI target stated in the OPR. - b.
 Equipment.
 Provide a brief description of all major items of equipment, including catalog cuts.
 Indicate operating temperatures and capacities.
 Clearly delineate the separate systems, i.e., Air handling units including heating and cooling type, make-up air units, HVAC hot water heating systems including boilers and heat exchangers, HVAC cooling systems including air or water cooled chillers and DX condensing units, Air terminals including variable air boxes and fan powered boxes, Air device types, miscellaneous fans including return and exhaust air systems.
 Description of piping systems including type of pipe, insulation requirements, and whether concealed or exposed, including catalog cuts.
 Describe the general breakdown of the work between the Heating and Ventilating trades. - c.
 Energy Conservation Design Narrative.
 Energy conservation measures shall be indicated.
-The narrative shall describe measures and techniques that are proposed in the mechanical design that will conserve energy.
+The narrative shall describe measures and techniques that are proposed in the mechanical design that will conserve energy, achieve LEED credits and help meet the EUI required by the OPR.
 Must comply with the Illinois Energy Conservation Code. - d.
 Plumbing.
 Narrative of design analysis will contain the following: - i.
 Criteria listing manuals, codes, etc.; - ii.
 Design shall comply with the requirements of ASHRAE 188; - iii.
 Plumbing analysis to confirm number of fixture units, cold and hot water capacity requirements, and equipment or capacities of miscellaneous and special systems; - iv.
 Fixture determination listing quantity and type of fixtures for both men's and women's toilets, and other fixtures such as drinking water fountains, service sinks, etc.; - v.
 Description of domestic water heating and storage equipment, including capacity, type (gas, electric, boiler, water), materials, and insulation; - vi.
-Piping types and location (concealed or exposed), together with material proposed and insulation requirements; and
+Initial water budget and fixture strategy to meet LEED prerequisites and targeted credits. - vii.
+Piping types and location (concealed or exposed), together with material proposed and insulation requirements; and - viii.
+Detailed description of key support systems including, but not limited to, compressed air (capacity, pressure, piping, location of air outlets, etc.), roof drainage, fuel oil (quantity, and equipment to be served), and other special systems.

-- vii.
-Detailed description of key support systems including, but not limited to, compressed air (capacity, pressure, piping, location of air outlets, etc.), roof drainage, fuel oil (quantity, and equipment to be served), and other special systems. - e.
+e.
 Outline Specifications.
 The offeror shall provide a list of specifications proposed to use in the design, if section not provided in this RFP.

-7) Electrical Power, Lighting, and Grounding, Design Submittal Requirements.
+8) Electrical Power, Lighting, and Grounding, Design Submittal Requirements.